comunica/Article-SSWS2020-AMF/content/problem-statement.md

     e.g., by combining multiple AMFs.
     <br />
     **Hypotheses:**
-    1. {:#hypo-combine-1} By combining AMFs client-side at BGP-level, query execution is faster compared to not using AMFs.
+    1. {:#hypo-combine-1} By combining AMFs client-side at BGP-level, query execution time is lower compared to plain TPF.
-    2. {:#hypo-combine-2} By combining AMFs client-side at BGP-level, query execution is faster compared to using AMFs at triple-level.
+    2. {:#hypo-combine-2} By combining AMFs client-side at BGP-level, query execution time is lower compared to using AMFs at triple-level.
-    3. {:#hypo-combine-3} Using AMFs at both BGP _and_ triple-level is not faster w.r.t. query execution compared to only using AMFs at BGP-level.
+    3. {:#hypo-combine-3} Using AMFs at both BGP _and_ triple-level is not faster w.r.t. query execution time compared to only using AMFs at BGP-level.
 2. {:#question-cache}
-    **What query execution speedup does caching of HTTP requests and AMFs provide?**
+    **Does caching of HTTP requests and AMFs speed up query execution?**
     <br />
     As the authors of the earlier work on AMF suggest that caching of AMFs can reduce server delays and improve overall query evaluation,